Prepare for the 2024 Elections with these digital tools

 If you want to review the legislative history of officials who aspire to positions outside the Senate and House, but who were legislators during the past term, you can check out this link.
 All you have to do is enter your zip code, and the legislators of your region will appear, along with their legislative records.

-On the other hand, if you want a more digested summary of the voting record of legislators and its impact on human rights, you should explore the Mira Cómo Votan observatory, made by the feminist organization Taller Salud.
+On the other hand, if you want a more digestible summary of the voting record of legislators and its impact on human rights, you should explore Mira Cómo Votan, made by the feminist organization Taller Salud.

-This public management observatory allows people to monitor the approval of public policies.
+This public monitoring system allows people to track the approval of public policies.
 To make analysis more simple, the observatory divides the bills into nine themes identified by Taller Salud as pillars of well-being, health and dignified life in the archipelago.
 These are the topics it compiles:

 Each listed bill contains an evaluation on a scale ranging from Very Positive to Very Negative, determining whether the legislation expands citizens' rights and increases their quality of life, or if it is a step backwards in the protection of these rights.